DipankarBhaduri/Event-Pilot/README.md

 Endpoint: /rest/api/{_id}
 Method: DELETE
-Response: ResponseEntity<DeleteResult> - Deletion result with HTTP status README Considerations
+Response: ResponseEntity<DeleteResult> - Deletion result with HTTP status README Considerations 📌
-Reasoning Behind Technical Choices
+Reasoning Behind Technical Choices 🤔
 Java, Spring Boot, and MongoDB were carefully selected for their reliability, ease of use, and suitability for rapid application development.

-Trade-offs
+Trade-offs 🔄
 Certain trade-offs may exist due to time constraints, potentially leading to limitations in functionality.
 Future iterations could address these.

-Additional Work
+Additional Work 🚧
 Given more time, the focus should be on enhancing API validation, improving error handling, and incorporating advanced features.

+Author 🖋️
+Dipankar Bhaduri